Guitarfish: Evolution

 Rays, including guitarfish, belong to the ancient lineage of cartilaginous fishes.
 Fossil denticles (tooth-like scales in the skin) resembling that of today's chondrichthyans date at least as far back as the Ordovician, with the oldest unambiguous fossils of cartilaginous fish dating from the middle Devonian.
 A clade within this diverse family, the Neoselachii, emerged by the Triassic, with the best-understood neoselachian fossils dating from the Jurassic.
 This clade is represented today by sharks, sawfish, rays and skates.

 Classification

-Nelson's 2006 Fishes of the World recognized four genera in this family: Aptychotrema, Rhinobatos, Trygonorrhina, and Zapteryx; other taxa once placed in the Rhinobatidae, such as Platyrhinoidis and Rhina, have since been moved to their own families.
-Recently, the genus Glaucostegus has again become recognized as distinct from Rhinobatos.
+There are a number of issues in the taxonomy of Rhinobatidae, and many fish that were once in this family have been moved to their own families.
+Nelson's 2006 Fishes of the World recognized four genera in this family: Aptychotrema, Rhinobatos, Trygonorrhina, and Zapteryx.
+Of these, Aptychotrema, Trygonorrhina, and Zapteryx have been reclassified in the family Trygonorrhinidae.
+Several other taxa once placed in the Rhinobatidae, such as Platyrhinoidis and Rhina, have also been moved to their own families.
+Recently, the genus Glaucostegus has again become recognized as distinct from Rhinobatos, and now comprises its own family, Glaucostegidae.

 Rhinobatos has been split in three genera based on genetic and morphological considerations: Rhinobatos, Acroteriobatus and Pseudobatos.
 Tarsistes is dubious and may be a synonym of Pseudobatos, and other genera formerly included in Rhinobatidae have been moved to Glaucostegidae, Rhinidae and Trygonorrhinidae.

 A 2021 re-evaluation of almost complete and articulated material from the Konservat-Lagerstätten of Bolca in Italy suggested that †"Rhinobatos" dezignii and †"Rhinobatos" primaevus should be excluded from Rhinobatos and assigned to the new genera †Pseudorhinobatos and †Eorhinobatos, respectively.